ncrmro/ubuntu-zfs-kvm-host/README.md

 `pip install -r ./requirements.txt`

+### Ansible Vault

+To generate the secret file, run `ansible-vault create secret` from the project root.

+The first prompt will create your vault password.

+The second prompt will send you to a vim session, in that vim sesson input:

+`ansible_sudo_pass: your-sudo-password`

 ## KVM
 Widly supported across linux as the defacto virtualization infrastructure even AWS has transistioned from xen to KVM.